 Spectroscopy is an essential investigatory tool for researchers from across the natural sciences.
-Biologist, geologists, evolutionary researchers, and climate scientists in particular find extensive use for spectral analysis as we make advances in understanding of light and energy.
+Biologists, geologists, evolutionary researchers, and climate scientists, in particular, find extensive use for spectral analysis as we make advances in understanding of light and energy.

-Researchers from the University of Leiden, the Netherlands, are using spectroscopy to study the species differentiation of cichlid populations near Makobe Island, Lake Victoria, Tanzania.
+Researchers from the University of Leiden in the Netherlands, are using spectroscopy to study the species differentiation of cichlid populations near Makobe Island, Lake Victoria, Tanzania.
 This type of research requires scientists to study their subjects in their environment.
 Rugged, travel-ready spectroscopy equipment will be essential for the scientist of the future seeking to advance their knowledge of the natural world.
-Trust Avantes to bring you cutting edge spectroscopy instruments for the laboratory or the field.
+Trust Avantes to bring you cutting-edge spectroscopy instruments for the laboratory or the field.

 The Cichlid Evolutionary Puzzle

 Cichlids are an evolutionary curiosity for another reason.
 Most often, species differentiation takes place as a result of geographic isolation (allopatric speciation), but in the case of the cichlids found in East African lakes, these species differentiated without any physical constraints between populations at all.

 Cichlid species have developed highly specialized traits that have allowed many species to find a unique niche within their environment.
 Within a small area, one variety might evolve to feed one food source, while another variety within the same area might prey on another source.
 For example, one species of cichlid exists with a jaw developed to open on the right side and feed on the scales on the left side of their prey, while another species’ mouth opens on the left, and they feed on the scales on the right side of their prey.

 Divergent sensory drive speciation is differentiation of two closely related species driven by differences in sensory perception between the populations.
 The P. pundamilla and P. nyererei cichlids is one such species pair that developed divergent speciation while sharing habitat in close proximity.